stefanos-86/CheaPU/README.md

 ## Where to go from here?
 * If you want to see real emulators or know more about microcomputers of the '70s and '80s, just google "retrocomputing" and follow up from there; there is a huge and very active community and endless documentation.
 * If you want to be serious about low-level programming on real computers, again there are plenty of resources on the web.
-Two of favourites are [Programming From The Ground Up](https://www.onlineprogrammingbooks.com/programming-from-the-ground-up/) the [X86 Disassembly](https://en.wikibooks.org/wiki/X86_Disassembly) wikibook.
+Two of my favourites are [Programming From The Ground Up](https://www.onlineprogrammingbooks.com/programming-from-the-ground-up/) the [X86 Disassembly](https://en.wikibooks.org/wiki/X86_Disassembly) wikibook.
 * If you are curious about how real CPUs are put together: back at Univeristy I enjoyed the "Structured Computer Organization" book by Tanenbaum (Italian edition); I read more books later on...
 I'll update the references here soon.

 ## Answer to the programming quiz